 Car fires themselves aren’t especially common.
 One study has estimated that only about three percent of car fires occur because of vehicle collisions.
 Most of those fires begin when an automobile is struck in the rear, where the gas tank is.

 The popular conception that most traffic accidents conclude with a car bursting into flame is a product of television shows and movies.
 Films often try to heighten the drama by using special effects to make a car explode after a crash.
 It does not usually work that way in real life.
 Because cars do not typically explode from a crash, there is no need to refrain from using a seat belt for fear of being trapped in a car fire.

 Sometimes Catastrophic Car Accidents do Happen

 When a major car accident in Pennsylvania hurts you or a family member through no fault of your own, you may be due compensation from the person whose recklessness caused your injuries.
-Call the Harrisburg car crash attorneys of Schmidt Kramer today at 888-476-0807.
+Call the Harrisburg car crash attorneys of Schmidt Kramer today locally at 717-888-8888 or toll free at (888) 476-0807.
 You will be invited to schedule a free, confidential case review.
 Use this opportunity to order our informative client book, Who Pays The Bills When You Are Injured In An Automobile Accident?, which will be sent to you FREE on request.